Real Sports Experience

 The transformative power of sports to instill confidence, improve health and inspire a sense of competition is at the core of what Special Olympics does.
 From the detailed coaching guides we provide in many languages to the sharp-eyed officials at our international games, the focus is on real sports, real competition, real achievements.

 Feeling the Power.
 A smiling young athlete with a shiny new medal raises her arms in triumph.

 In Special Olympics, the power and joy of sport, shifts focus to what our athletes CAN do, not what they can't.

 Attention to disabilities fades away.
 Instead, we see our athletes' talents and abilities -- and applaud them for all that they can do.
 And they are doing a lot -- from gymnastics to soccer to open-water swimming.
-With more than 32 Olympic-style sports, we offer adults and children with intellectual disabilities many ways to be involved in their communities, many ways to show who they really are.
+With 32 Olympic-style sports, we offer adults and children with intellectual disabilities many ways to be involved in their communities, many ways to show who they really are.

-For more than 43 years, Special Olympics has been spreading the message: people with intellectual disabilities can – and will – succeed when given the opportunity.
+Since 1968, Special Olympics has been spreading the message: people with intellectual disabilities can – and will – succeed when given the opportunity.
 And it all happens through the simple power of sport.